Get the App on

 Heimdall

-Heimdall, known as the ‘shiniest’ of all gods due to him having the ‘whitest skin’, was a son of Odin who sat atop the Bifrost (the rainbow bridge that connects Asgard, the world of the Aesir tribe of gods, with Midgard, the world of humanity) and remained forever on alert; guarding Asgard against attack.
+Heimdall, known as the ‘shiniest’ of all gods due to him having the ‘whitest skin’, was a son of Odin.
+He sat atop the Bifrost (the rainbow bridge that connects Asgard, the world of the Æsir tribe of gods, with Midgard, the world of humanity) and remained forever on alert, guarding Asgard against attack.
+Heimdall’s horn, the Gjallarhorn, was blown to warn the other gods and goddesses of impending danger.

 Hel

 Hel was the goddess and ruler of the Norse underworld of the same name (also known as Helheim).
-She has pale skin and appears to be death-like.
-She nurtures and houses any who enter her realm.
+The daughter of Loki, she had pale skin and appeared to be death-like, with only half of her body being flesh and blood, and the other half consisting of bones.
+She nurtured and housed any who entered her realm, within which her power had no equal.

 Vidar